takumi0706/google-calendar-mcp/README.md

 - **Connection Errors**: Make sure only one instance of the server is running
 - **Disconnection Issues**: Ensure your server is properly handling MCP messages without custom TCP sockets
 - **Cannot access localhost**: If you're running the application in an environment where localhost is not accessible (like a remote server or container), enable manual authentication by setting `USE_MANUAL_AUTH=true`.
 This will allow you to manually enter the authorization code shown by Google after authorizing the application.
+- **MCP Parameter Validation Errors**: If you see error -32602 with empty string parameters, update to version 1.0.7 or later which handles empty strings, null, and undefined values properly.

 ## Version History

+### Version 1.0.7 Changes
+- Enhanced parameter validation for MCP tools to properly handle empty strings, null, and undefined values
+- Fixed MCP error -32602 when empty string parameters were passed to getEvents tool
+- Improved preprocessArgs function to skip empty values, allowing Zod schema defaults to be applied correctly
+- Added comprehensive test coverage for empty parameter handling

 ### Version 1.0.6 Changes
 - Fixed the scope is not needed in this google calendar mcp server